What qualifications do admitted applicants usually have?

 Because our program is highly competitive, tuition is nonrefundable.

-Please contact the program to receive additional information or to be put on the appropriate mailing list for posters, brochures, and updates.
+Please contact the program to receive additional information or to be put on the appropriate mailing list for posters, flyers, and updates.

 I am a high school student and I already submitted my 1st quarter grades.
 Do I also need my school to send in my 2nd quarter grades?

 Yes, students graded on a quarterly system are required to submit their midyear grades when they become available in January or February.
 These transcripts should indicate your First Semester (both 1st and 2nd quarter) grades and should be sent directly from your school.